Rules

 • N1MM has no Expedition or Mobile category, so KY stations that operate in multiple counties should configure N1MM as Rover, but submit their log as either Mobile or Expedition.

-Awards In 2024 and future years, to be eligible for awards, all operators must use their individual call sign.
+Awards To be eligible for awards, all operators must use their individual call sign.
 An entry using a Club call which is assigned by the FCC will not be eligible for awards in any category.
-The KY Club “aggregate” award of past years is also eliminated due to lack of participation.

 Plaques are awarded for the highest score in these categories based on merit: